sompuradhruv/IndianSignLanguage/README.md

 Expand the application to include other languages or dialects.

 ### How to Run
-First download all the files in the repo
+First download all the files in the repo.

-Then run the code.py file to build the model
+Then run the code.py file to build the model.

-Then run the try.py file to capture the image and make predictions
+Then run the try.py file to capture the image and make predictions.